ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 In this tutorial we will show you how to launch an HPC cluster on AWS.
 You will use the command line tools, AWS CLI, and AWS ParallelCluster to create a .yaml file that describes your head-node, and the cluster-nodes.
 It will then launch a head-node that can spawn EC2 instances that are linked with EFA networking capabilities.

-Up until step X. we essentially follow, with some extra clairifcation, ["Setting Up AWS ParallelCluster"][1].
 For the purposes of this tutorial, we make the following assumptions:
 - You have created an [AWS account][5], and an [Administrative User][4]

 ## Tutorial

 ### Install [AWS ParallelCluster][1]
 To install Pcluster, upgrade pip, and install virtualenv if not installed.
 Note amazon recommends installing pcluster in a virtual environment.
+Note, for this section we essentially follow ["Setting Up AWS ParallelCluster"][1], if you have any issues look there.

 ``` bash linenums="1"
 python3 -m pip install --upgrade pip